 By Kaitlyn Conway

-Student Bio: Kaitlyn Conway is a 3L at Suffolk University Law School.
-She serves as the Web Administrator for the Journal of High Technology Law, and also works as a 3:03 Student Attorney for the Indigenous People’s Rights Clinic at Suffolk.
+Bio: Kaitlyn is a 3L at Suffolk Law School.
+She currently serves at the Web Administrator for the Journal of High Technology Law, and also works as a 3:03 Student Attorney for the Indigenous People’s Rights Clinic at Suffolk.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.